We may earn a commission if you click on a link, but at no extra cost to you. Read our disclosure policy for information.

 Guinea pigs love to lick it and then chew it slowly.

-In this way you can create a friendly bond with these creatures.
+This way you can create a friendly bond with your guinea pigs.

 Ok, you can peel the grape then serve, peeling will decrease risk of choking to almost 0%.